avosa/hedera-sdk-zig/README.md

 For end-to-end, runnable samples covering accounts, tokens, contracts, HCS, files, mirror queries, and cryptography, see [examples/README.md](/examples/README.md).
 It contains a catalog of runnable samples, setup instructions, and common execution patterns.

-## Breaking Changes

-This project is moving quickly, and the SDK surface may change as new features are introduced or improved.
-Expect breaking changes between releases until the SDK stabilizes.
-Please check release notes and update your code accordingly when upgrading.

 ## Contributing